MOUNTAIN SOL YOGA TEACHERS

 Kira Gilmer Kira grew up in the Pacific Northwest and started practicing yoga in 2005 to help rejuvenate her body and spirit from a physically and mentally demanding career as a trauma critical care nurse.
 After a decade of nursing, she decided to pursue her passion for the study of yoga.
 Kira completed her 200 hour yoga teacher training at 8 Limbs Yoga Centers in Seattle, WA with teachers Anne Phyfe Palmer, Melina Meza, Chiara Guierri and Jenny Hayo.
 She furthered her vinyasa training with Eddie Modestini and Nicki Doane and core vinyasa training with Sadie Sardini.
 After moving from Seattle to Taos, NM, she then specialized in prenatal/postnatal yoga at Tias Little's studio in Santa Fe under Linda Spackman.
 Kira continued her prenatal training with Matrika Prenatal and obtained her certification for Registered Prenatal Yoga Teacher with the Yoga Alliance.
 She is currently working towards completing her 500 hour RYT certification at 8 Limbs Yoga Centers.
 Her classes focus on breath, alignment, and sequencing to create a safe, sustainable practice for all stages of life.

 Dru Erin Dru is a yoga living, animal loving, creative, flowing through the undiscovered liquid of what we humans call life.
 Aspiring to inspire, working to help my fellow souls find their own inner light and peace.
-200 Hour Registered Yoga Teacher: Marianne Wells Bachelor of Fine Arts Professional Fashion & Lifestyle Photography: Brooks Institute
+She is a 200 Hour Registered Yoga Teacher with a Bachelor of Fine Arts specializing in Professional Fashion & Lifestyle Photography: Brooks Institute.

 Erin Koehler Erin first began practicing yoga in a university class over twenty years ago.
 She graduated in nursing and worked as a registered nurse in various disciplines including geriatrics, oncology, and cardio-thoracic intensive care.
 Years working in health care settings and some personal health challenges inspired her to get into a regular practice of yoga, where she happily found relief from chronic back pain.
 In continued studies and practice, she found great benefits from not only the physical postures (asanas), but also from the breath work (pranayama).
 During her 500 hours of yoga teacher training, she was exposed to Ayurveda, yoga's "sister science.”
 She loved this individualized style of medicine, aimed at providing balance and wellness primarily through food, herbs, and lifestyle practices.
 She is Certified as an Ayurvedic Health Educator and is currently in her Ayurvedic Health Practitioner internship.